DOS Days

 PC Magazine, 3 Dec 1996

 The Millennium offered excellent Windows 2D performance, but poor 3D performance and lacked some key 3D features like Mip-Mapping (this was corrected in the Millennium II that followed in 1996).
-In DOS, its 2D performance wasn't great, so looking at it today, Millennium doesn't make a good choice for retro DOS gaming but if you're more into Windows games released from 1995-1996, it would be a pretty solid choice.
+In DOS, its 2D performance wasn't great, so looking at it today, Millennium doesn't make a good choice for retro DOS gaming but if you're more into Windows games released from 1995-1996, it would be a pretty solid choice and the image clarity for 2D is second to none.

-The MGA2064W holds the title for the longest-produced graphics accelerator chip ever, with production starting in 1994 and going right up to 2014!
+The MGA2064W holds the title for the longest-produced graphics accelerator chip ever!
+Production started in 1994 and ended in 2014.

-If you are looking to buy one today, there are really four things to look for to get the best the Millennium range could offer:
+If you are looking to buy one today, there are really four things to look for to get the best Millennium could offer:

 2) Some cards came with 50ns WRAM chips instead of 60ns ones, so try and find one with 50ns chips.